heroku-examples/analytics-with-kafka-redshift-metabase/generate_orders/README.md

 Heroku assign only one port for a Node app so this worker doesn't have UI but `viz` app has one.
 You can go to `/ordercontrol` and you will see three buttons with start, stop, and reset.
 By pressing these buttons, you can send commands to this woker.

-#### This UI doesn't show what this worker is doing

-You can press those buttons and it will respond when it creates a row in the database but it doesn't mean the worker is runnig and you can't know from the interface.

 #### Logs shows the current state of the worker